A critical architectural decision for future product success

 Alexander: Yes, correct and it should be fundamental knowledge for developers.

-Tristan: Which one is more popular framework?
+Tristan: Which one is a more popular framework?
 Ruby on rails or django?

 Tristan: So we can conclude they are both popular and reliable as web development frameworks.